That typical question; Where have you been so far? As soon as I mention Myanmar, I get many more questions.

 I have an easy answer too: You need to go to Lashio!

-Most travellers will stop in Mandalay or Hsipaw and then, they will head south.
+Most travelers will stop in Mandalay or Hsipaw and then, they will head south.
 Lashio is the next stop, a bit further north and it is accessible by train or by bus.
 Here I was, ready to buy my bus ticket.
 The old lady looked at me and kindly told me that there are no foreigners allowed in Lashio.
-I had to go; I had a tour organised in Lashio.
+I had to go; I had a tour organized in Lashio.
 She called another bus company and there I was, ready for a new adventure.

 Let’s be honest, chances are unequal in life and this is regardless of the country you are born in.
 Once you are born, you have no idea what’s waiting for you.
 Opportunities?
 Poverty?
 Lovely family?
 And this is just to name a few… I first saw that reality when I was in the Philippines; I met some people in the rice terrace villages who never went away, who can’t afford to send their kids to school… This reality is pretty much the same in Myanmar.

 Byron and his wife have lived abroad many years already; educating small communities and trying their best to give something back to the people; opportunities.
-They have been building relationship with villages to create a unique experience but also to bring a new resource to the village.
+They have been building a relationship with villages to create a unique experience but also to bring a new resource to the village.
 They are also trying to implant a project to teach English to the kids during the summer holidays.

 Then, we met the lovely family.
 It was the first time they were hosting foreigners for a night.
 The kids showed us the most beautiful waterfall I have seen so far.
 Let’s say that it isn’t a bad backyard!

-Afterwards, we had a traditional bath in the river, trying to understand how to keep ourselves secret by using a special robe.
+Afterward, we had a traditional bath in the river, trying to understand how to keep ourselves secret by using a special robe.
 The struggle was real!
 Fair enough, the kids around had a lot of fun watching us!

 It was truly a great experience.
 You don’t need to speak Shan.
 They don’t need to speak English.
 Your smile is the only thing you’ll need out there.